 2ND MAW Band performances are presented as a public service and therefore, must be free of charge and open to the general public.
 We recommend printing free admission tickets for indoor performances requiring crowd control.
 A request by mail is effective, as individuals who take the time to complete a written request for tickets are most likely to attend the performance.
 Limiting distribution of tickets per address or family may be necessary.
 Publicity fliers and newspaper ads should include the address to mail the ticket requests.

 A scheduled program for your event can be requested for duplication and distribution.
-Should a clean copy be needed for reproduction, please contact Sergeant Corbin Gonzalez at the Bands Public Affairs Office at (252) 466-2330.
+Should a clean copy be needed for reproduction, please contact Corporal Brendan Oliverio at the Bands Public Affairs Office at (252) 466-2330.

 Prospective program ushers may be found within local ROTC units, high school band members, or scout troops.